HomeLatest NewsPolicyFacebook faces tough ask after CNN quits platform in Oz over defamation risk

 Advertisement

-Social media is a central channel for distributing content in Australia, with about two-thirds of the country’s 25 million population on Facebook, according to industry figures.
+Social media is a central for distributing content in Australia, with about two-thirds of the country’s 25 million population on Facebook, according to industry figures.
 About a third of the country’s population used Facebook to source news in 2021, a University of Canberra report said.

 Get the day's headlines from Tech Observer straight in your inbox